Sutter Health: Quality

-In 2014, the Brookings Institution and The Atlantic wrote about Sutter Health's nationally recognized Advanced Illness Management program, which improves quality of life for patients with advanced, chronic illness, reduces unnecessary hospitalizations, and makes care more cost-effective.
+In 2014, Jonathan Rauch wrote for the Brookings Institution and The Atlantic about Sutter Health's Advanced Illness Management (AIM) program, which improves quality of life for patients with advanced, chronic illness, reduces unnecessary hospitalizations, and makes care more cost-effective.

 In 2015, NPR in Los Angeles reported that the Sutter Health network doctors are standardizing treatment and testing options to make care more consistent and help reduce overall costs for patients while maintaining care quality.

+In 2020, 60 Minutes ran a story about how the Sutter Health system increased health care costs in California.

 Legal actions

 In 2004, Sutter Health implemented a systemwide policy for charity care and health care discounts for uninsured and underinsured patients.
 In 2006 Sutter Health expanded its policy to offer automatic discounts to uninsured patients.
 Later, along with several other health systems, it reached settlement agreements in class-action lawsuits related to the billing of uninsured patients.

+In 2012, Sutter Health was sued for allegedly violating antitrust laws by engaging in anticompetitive practices leading to higher prices for health insurance premiums paid by both individuals and employers.
+In 2025, Sutter Health agreed to pay $228.5 million to settle the class-action lawsuit, with approximately 3 million people being eligible for payment from the settlement fund.

 In 2014, the United Food and Commercial Workers (UFCW) union & Employers Benefit Trust (UEBT) filed a class action antitrust lawsuit against Sutter Health.
-In 2018, the Attorney General of California filed a lawsuit against Sutter Health, alleging antitrust.
+In 2018, California Attorney General Xavier Becerra filed a lawsuit against Sutter Health, alleging antitrust.
 The Attorney General and UFCW ultimately settled their combined cases out of court in December 2019.
 Under the terms of the settlement, Sutter was not required to admit wrongdoing, but will pay plaintiffs $575 million in damages, and has agreed to significantly change its anti-competitive business practices.

 Labor relations

 Sutter Health's physician organizations, hospitals, home health, and other services have nearly 60 locally negotiated collective bargaining agreements with more than one dozen different labor unions.
 Approximately 13,700 employees have elected to work under labor union contracts.

-In April of 2022 over 8,000 nurses and other healthcare workers in 15 Northern California Sutter Health facilities represented by California Nurses Association and affiliates struck for one day, asking for "safer staffing levels" and other contract demands.
+In April 2022 over 8,000 nurses and other healthcare workers in 15 Northern California Sutter Health facilities represented by the California Nurses Association and affiliates struck for one day, asking for "safer staffing levels" and other contract demands.
 Sutter locked out the striking workers for a week.